cockroachdb/docs/cockroachcloud/connect-to-your-cluster.md

     <a href="connect-to-your-cluster.html"><button class="filter-button page-level current">CockroachCloud Dedicated</button></a>
 </div>

-This page shows you how to connect to your CockroachCloud cluster.
+This page shows you how to connect to your CockroachCloud Dedicated cluster.

 ## Before you start